snd/zuvor/README.md

 ### `Set`

-tries to follow the ECMA6 set api.
+loosely follows the ECMA6 set api where possible.

 ##### `new Set(Nothing or Array or Set)` -> `Set` create a set